 entering a relationship between two variables.

 In all cases, the table dialogue window is accessed through the equation dialogue window of a variable.
 Each variable can store one table.
 Because it is implemented as a function, the table can be used in the equation for the variable together with other components.
-Each table has zero or more indices, which are used to extract a particular item of data from the table.
-If there is no index, the row number is used instead.
+Each table has one or more indices, which are used to extract a particular item of data from the table.

 The table function always takes at least one argument, and if there is more than one index, takes as many arguments as there are indices.
 It returns the item of data referred to by the arguments.
 Each application of the table function makes use of a different source of its arguments.
 We now examine these in turn.